juicebox-systems/juicebox-hsm-realm/merkle_tree_docgen/readme.md

 It will also run `typst` to generate a new version of the merkle.pdf output.

-typst needs to be installed and on the path. see https://github.com/typst/typst
+typst is run from a docker container by default.
+This can be overridden with the `--typst` command line flag.

+See https://github.com/typst/typst for more information on typst.

 From the root of the overall repo, run `cargo run -p merkle_tree_docgen` to regenerate the .dot, .png and .pdf files.